HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Methodology

 \subsection{Performance tests}

 We carried out several performance test of the network based on a test set with HSC Wide PDR2 images as described in detail by \citet{canameras23}.
-In short, the completeness was tested with grade A or B galaxy-scale lenses from the Survey of Gravitationally-lensed Objects in HSC Imaging \citep[SuGOHI,][hereafter SuGOHI sample]{sonnenfeld18a, sonnenfeld19, sonnenfeld20, wong20, chan20, jaelani20a, jaelani21a}.
-We excluded from this sample systems with high image separations (Einstein radius $\geq 4\arcsec$), that are not matching our training data and consequently are expected to be likely missed.
+In short, the completeness was tested with grade A or B galaxy-scale lenses from the Survey of Gravitationally-lensed Objects in HSC Imaging \citep[SuGOHI,][hereafter, SuGOHI sample]{sonnenfeld18a, sonnenfeld19, sonnenfeld20, wong20, chan20, jaelani20a, jaelani21a}.
+We excluded systems with high image separations (Einstein radius $\geq 4\arcsec$) from this sample, which did not match our training data and would consequently be likely to be missed.

-On the other hand, the FPR was estimated with a set of non-lens galaxies from the COSMOS field \citet{scoville07} by ensuring all known lenses and candidate lenses listed in the MasterLens database\footnote{\url{http://admin.masterlens.org}}, \citet{faure11}, \citet{pourrahmani18}, as well as systems from the SuGOHI sample, are excluded.
-Using a threshold of $p\geq 0.1$, we obtained a completeness above 50\% on galaxy-scale systems and a FPR $\leq 0.01\%$.
-The obtained Receiver Operating Characteristic curve is shown in Fig.~2 of \citetalias{canameras21b}.
+On the other hand, the FPR was estimated with a set of non-lens galaxies from the COSMOS field \citet{scoville07} by ensuring the exclusion of all known lenses and candidate lenses from the MasterLens database\footnote{\url{http://admin.masterlens.org}}, \citet{faure11}, \citet{pourrahmani18}, as well as systems from the SuGOHI sample.
+As shown in \citetalias{canameras21b}, using a threshold of $p\geq 0.1$, we obtained a completeness above 50\% on galaxy-scale systems and a FPR $\leq 0.01\%$.
+The obtained receiver operating characteristic curve is shown in Fig.~2 of \citetalias{canameras21b}.
+Examples of missed lenses are shown in Fig. 3 of \citetalias{canameras21b} and Fig. B.2 of \citet{canameras23}.
+These are typically lensing systems with atypical colors for the lens or source (e.g., red arcs), highly blended lenses, or lenses with significant contamination from other objects near the sightline.

 Given our focus this time on lenses at all mass scales, approximately 25\% of the grade A and B SuGOHI group and cluster-scale lenses are recovered in our list of candidates.
-This relatively low recovery rate is understandable given that the network is trained specifically on galaxy-scale systems but highlights the possibility of new group- and cluster lens discoveries with this ResNet, as well as generally with automated algorithms.
+This relatively low recovery rate is understandable given that the network is trained specifically on galaxy-scale systems, but highlights the possibility of new group- and cluster lens discoveries with this ResNet, as well as generally with automated algorithms.

 \FloatBarrier